gerlichlab/scsHiC_docker/README.md

 # Dockerhub and Version
 This container can be found on [dockerhub](https://hub.docker.com/r/gerlichlab/scshic_docker).

+## Version dev-1.0

+Development container for [HiCognition](https://github.com/gerlichlab/HiCognition_flask) without cooltools, pairtools and ngs to allow more flexible building.

 ## Version 1.3
 This version is for our next project.
 Adds all dependencies for a flask server, but not flask itself.
+Deprecated for development in favor of `dev-1.0`
 ## Version 1.2
 Changes:
 - Uses currently newest cooltools, bioframe and pairlib